ish-xyz/ish-ar.io/content/blog/eBPF_my_first_2_days_with_it/index.md

 In the last two months I noticed a lot of posts, tweets and articles about eBPF, I was annoyed by this "hype" on my social homepages, because I didn't know absolutely anything regarding it.
 So, I googled it, and it turned out it was BPF with an 'e' as first letter :(.
 At the time I decided to not get involved, since it was "just a packet filter".
-But 2 days ago, I read about it in a very clear but still detailed post and my very first thought was: "it absolutely worth part of my time".
+But 2 days ago, I read about it in a very clear and detailed article and my first thought was: **"it absolutely worth part of my time"**.

 Well, I've done my homeworks and tried to get as much info as I could in just 2 days.

 ## What I've learned so far...?

-eBPF which stands for "extended Berkeley Packet Filter", is an in-kernel virtual machine that allows user space programs to be executed in the kernel directly after they succeeded in several checks.
+eBPF which stands for "extended Berkeley Packet Filter", is an in-kernel virtual machine that allows user space programs to be executed in the kernel directly after they succeeded several checks.

 It can be used to do network performance improvements, SDN, security improvements and to have a better kernel debugging / tracing on your systems.
 In this article we’ll focus more on its use for analysis purposes.